Photo by Monstera Production on Pexels.

 In 2010, I went to Georgia (the country), to take part in a week-long training on Conflict Management for people working in the social field and /or areas of conflict.

-It was a wonderful experience in itself as there were participants from, I believe, 30 different countries – some participants were from Egypt, from Palestine and from Israel, from Georgia, Armenia and Azerbaijan, all living in places where they were raised to hate each other and many others from all around the world – realizing that, and how we all came together to learn more about each other and also together still brings tears to my eyes.
+It was a wonderful experience in itself as there were participants from, I believe, 30 different countries – some participants were from Egypt, from Palestine and from Israel, from Georgia, Armenia and Azerbaijan, places where neighbours were raised to hate each other, as well as many others from all around the world.

-But I’ve also learned one of the most effective tools in this training when it comes to resolving conflicts.
+But I didn’t just experience this unity and the common goal, to work together to create more love and understanding for all people on a personal level, I’ve also learned one of the most effective tools in this training when it comes to resolving conflicts.

 It’s a wonderful tool to use, or practice, in community because it’s incredibly empowering.